code4mk/lara-stripe/doc/payment-checkout.md

 var stripe = Stripe('your_stripe_public_key');

 stripe.redirectToCheckout({
-  // Make the id field from the Checkout Session creation API response
-  // available to this file, so you can provide it as parameter here
-  // instead of the {{CHECKOUT_SESSION_ID}} placeholder.
   sessionId: '{{CHECKOUT_SESSION_ID}}'
 }).then(function (result) {
   // If `redirectToCheckout` fails due to a browser or network